yorkulibraries-ds/personal-website-github/index.md

 - GitHub can be used to create free websites with [GitHub Pages](https://pages.github.com/)
   - [Create your own personal CV website using GitHub Pages templates like this one](https://academicpages.github.io/)
   - Share supplemental research for your publications on GitHub Pages
+- Contribute to Open Scholarship by going with the default Public GitHub repositories.
+Or create a private repository and share it with select collaborators.
+GitHub gives flexible permission managemement.
+- GitHub Issues can be used to track todos, bugs, feature requests, and more.
+- GitHub can integrate with archiving tools like [Zenodo](https://zenodo.org/) to create permanent digital identifier objects (DOIs) to your research projects

 ## Further Resources